Go Ahead, Indulge

 He liked the comfortable chairs.
-It was a comfortable place to spend some time reading or working on a story.
+It was a pleasant place to spend some time reading or working on a story.
 He’d decided to get out of the office today, improve his headspace for the story he needed to write.
 Coffee aromas warmed the air.
 The young ladies and one guy behind the counter talked in light banter as they served drinks and food to those using the drive through.
-He sat in his usual spot, on one of the comfortable leather chairs in the back.
+He sat in his usual spot, on one of the worn leather chairs in the back.
 His Chromebook sat open but unused on his knees.
 Wallace stared at the cursor in the window, tea held in one hand, trying to come up with some story that didn’t sound completely lame.

 A shadow fell across the keys.
 He looked up, surprised to see a woman standing above him.
 Two things hit him at once.
 She was beautiful and young.
 Her hair cascaded down in artful curls.
 Her lips quickened into a smile as their eyes met.

 She held a book, a novel from the look of it, in the crook of her left arm.
 The title read simply, Winter.
-She gestured with the Venti-sized coffee she held in her right hand toward the other comfy chair.
+She gestured with the venti-sized coffee she held in her right hand toward the other comfy chair.